-20.5 Setting Up Administrative Passwords
+Setting Up Administrative Passwords

-To simplify the configuration and security of Identity Manager drivers with Permission Collection and Reconciliation service, use Distribution passwords for Identity Manager Driver Administrator and User Application Resource Administrator administrative users.
-Identity Manager uses the Distribution password to control password synchronization between the Identity Vault and connected systems.
+To simplify the configuration and security of Identity Manager drivers with PCRS, use Distribution Password for the Driver Administrator user and the User Application Resource Administrator administrative user.
+Identity Manager uses Distribution Password to control password synchronization between the Identity Vault and connected systems.
 Identity Manager reads passwords for these administrative users from their nspmDistributionPassword attribute.

-Also, you need to configure a password policy for both of these users or use the default Sample Password Policy and assign the policy to them.
-For more information, see "Password Management Configuration" in the NetlQ Identity Manager User Application: Administration Guide.
+When you create the new administrator accounts, you must assign a password policy to the new user accounts.
+Optionally, you can use the default Sample Password Policy and assign the policy to them.
+For more information, see "Password Management Configuration" in the NetlQ Identity Manager - Administrator's Guide to the Identity Applications.